 To do so, open the Play Store on your phone and search for Android System WebView.
 Open it.
 Tap on Uninstall.
 Wait for it to uninstall.
 Then, tap on Update.

 Tip: If you’re on the beta program of the app, that might be causing the problem.
 So, in the app page on Play Store, scroll down and tap the option to leave the beta program.

 Now, pray to the Google overlords that the Android System WebView update problem is resolved.

 5. Clear Cache and Data for Play Store

-In case you are wondering, what happens when you clear data or storage for Play Store, well, nothing much.
+If you are wondering what happens when you clear data or storage for Play Store, well, nothing much.
 Your installed apps will not be uninstalled, and you will not lose data linked with those apps.
-Similarly, you will not lose any other personal data, such as contacts or files.
+Similarly, you won’t lose any other personal data, such as contacts or files.
 That only happens when you remove the Google account from your phone.